Severson-Group/AMDC-Hardware/docs/Encoder.md

 ### 2. DB9 Connector

-Each D-sub connecter has 9 pins – 6 for differential ABZ signals, 2 for ground signals and 1 for 5V supply to encoder.
-A jumper should be installed if the encoder is powered by 5V from AMDC.
+Each D-sub connecter has 9 pins – 6 for the differential ABZ signals, 2 for the ground signals and 1 for 5V supply to the encoder.
+A jumper should be installed if the encoder is powered by 5V from the AMDC.
 There are two jumpers numbered on the silkscreen as JP2 for Encoder 1 and JP3 for Encoder 2, as shown in the block diagram.
-Encoder 1 and Encoder 2 correspond to top and bottom encoders in the picture below.
+Encoder 1 and Encoder 2 correspond to the top and bottom encoders in the picture below.

 A table of the pin mappings for each D-Sub connector is shown below: